cinch-project/docs/index.md

 PHP migration scripts.
 Although other PHP tools exist, most are either bundled with a (unwanted) framework, far too simplistic or lack specific features.

-Many existing tools have a limited number of ways to source migrations: typically just the filesystem.
-This makes it difficult, and unnatural, to integrate into web applications or deploy within a pipeline.
-Cinch solves this by integrating with the most popular version control systems, allowing migrations to be sourced from where they (most commonly) live.

 ## Primary Goals
 * Support for SQL and PHP migrations
 * Easy to configure or integrate into PHP applications